-The meeting was called to order at 7:30pm with 16 members in attendance.
+The meeting was called to order at 7:30pm with 19 members and guests.
 Minutes from the previous meeting and the treasurer's report were read and accepted.

 Committee reports follow...

 Education: The VE Team held a testing session on September 27, issuing two new Technicians and one upgrade to General.
 No calls have been made to reserve the October test session yet.

 Repeater Committee: Maintenance was performed on October 11 by KB8MDF and KD8KBU, some of the items worked on include;

 - Adjusting the duplexer pass and notch on receive, and the pass on transmit.
 Better isolation through a dummy load, but that did change when placed back on the antenna.

 - Changed the cables to the repeater and separated the DC wire from the controller cable bundle to isolate some controller noise away from the repeater.